-12.1.1 Flotation Interstitial Water Sampling Procedures
+12.1 Flotation Interstitial Water Sampling Procedures

 A grab sample for flotation tailings interstitial water is collected at station PC003, which is located at the underflow of the filter feed tank.
 The slurry is collected in a clean five-gallon bucket and taken to the onsite metallurgy lab.
 The sample is put through a decontaminated pressure filter to separate the liquid for the solids in the slurry.
+For more information refer to Appendix D for a copy of the Flotation Tailings (PC003) Sample Collection SOP.

-Table 12.2 provides sampling schedule (including the QA/QC samples) and Table 12.3 analytical methods used.
-Table 12.4 identifies sample containers and holding times.
+Table 12.1.1 provides sampling schedule (including the QA/QC samples) and Table 12.1.2 analytical methods used.
+Table 12.1.3 identifies sample containers and holding times.

-Table 12.2: Flotation Tailings Interstitial Water Sampling Schedule
+Table 12.1.1: Flotation Tailings Interstitial Water Sampling Schedule